Travel Information for J-1 Exchange Visitors

 Extended Absence from the US

-J-1 Research Scholars or Professors may have a need to travel outside the US for a longer period of time, a period of more than 30 days.
-This situation sometimes arises due to professional obligations with an employer in the home country.
-For J-1 Research Scholars or Professors who will be outside the US for more than 30 days and will continue research activities with the supervisor at NC State University, OIS can report this information to keep the J-1 status active while the J-1 Research Scholar or Professor is abroad.
+J-1 Research Scholars or Professors may have a need to travel outside the US for a period of more than 30 days.
+For J-1 Research Scholars or Professors who will be outside the US for more than 30 days and will continue research activities with their supervisor at NC State, OIS can often, after collecting and reviewing the details, keep the J-1 status active while the J-1 Research Scholar or Professor is abroad.

 J-1 Exchange Visitors should follow all travel procedures (explained above) and obtain necessary signatures and visas, as appropriate, well in advance of planned travel.